zbzailab/Astroverse-i18n/src/content/posts/us/project-structure.md

 ### `src/pages`

 [Pages](/en/core-concepts/astro-pages/) are a special kind of component used to create new pages on your site.
-A page can be an astro component, or a Markdown file that represents some page of content for your site.
+A page can be an astro component, or a markdown file that represents some page of content for your site.

 :::caution
 `src/pages` is a **required** sub-directory in your astro project.
 Without it, your site will have no pages or routes!